testcontainers/testcontainers-go/docs/quickstart/gotest.md

 ```

 The `testcontainers.ContainerRequest` describes how the Docker container will
-look like.
-As you ca see it recalls to a lot of concepts related to it.
+look.

 * `Image` is the docker image the container starts from.
-* `ExposedPorts` lists the port that has to be exposed from the container
+* `ExposedPorts` lists the ports to be exposed from the container
 * `WaitingFor` is a field you can use to validate when a container is ready.
 It
   is important to get this set because it helps to know when the container is
-  ready to reach any traffic.
-In this case we checks for the logs we know coming
+  ready to receive any traffic.
+In this, case we check for the logs we know come
   from Redis, telling us that it is ready to accept requests.

 When you use `ExposedPorts` you have to image yourself using `docker run -p
 <port>`.
-When you do so dockerd maps the selected `<port>` from inside the
+When you do so, `dockerd` maps the selected `<port>` from inside the
 container to a random one available on your host.

-In the previous example we expose `6379` for `tcp` traffic to the outside.
+In the previous example, we expose `6379` for `tcp` traffic to the outside.
 This
 allows Redis to be reachable from your code that runs outside the container but
-it also makes parallelization possible because if you add `t.Parallel` to you
+it also makes parallelization possible because if you add `t.Parallel` to your
-test and each of them starts a Redis container all of them will be exposed on a
+tests, and each of them starts a Redis container each of them will be exposed on a
 different random port.

 `testcontainers.GenericContainer` creates the container.
 In this example we are
 using `Started: true`.
 It means that the container function will wait for the
 container to be up and running.
-If you set the `Start` value to `false` it won'
+If you set the `Start` value to `false` it won't
-start.
-Leaving to you the decision about when to start it.
+start, leaving to you the decision about when to start it.

-All the container has to be removed at some point, otherwise they will run until
+All the containers must be removed at some point, otherwise they will run until
-the host will overloaded.
-One of the way we have to clean after ourself is
+the host is overloaded.
+One of the ways we have to clean up is by deferring the
-defering the terminated function: `defer redisC.Terminate(ctx)`.
+terminated function: `defer redisC.Terminate(ctx)`.

 !!!tip

-    Lock at [features/garbage_collector.md] to know the other way we have to
+    Look at [features/garbage_collector.md] to know the another way you have to
-    clean after ourself.
+    clean up.

 ## 3. Make your code to talk with the container

-This is just an example but usually Go applications that relay on redis are
+This is just an example, but usually Go applications that relay on Redis are
 using the [redis-go](https://github.com/go-redis/redis) client.
-This code gets the endpoint from the container we
+This code gets
-just started and it configures the client.
+the endpoint from the container we just started, and it configures the client.

 ```go
 endpoint, err := redisC.Endpoint(ctx, "")